Maximal green sequences for cluster-tilted algebras of finite representation type: Forward hom-orthogonal sequences

 \section{Forward hom-orthogonal sequences}

-We will show that, for any Jacobian algebra $\Lambda=J(Q,W)$ of finite type, there is a $1$-$1$ correspondence between maximal green sequences and maximal forward hom-orthogonal sequences of Schurian modules.
+We will show that, for any Jacobian algebra $\Lambda=J(Q,W)$ of finite representation type, there is a $1$-$1$ correspondence between maximal green sequences and complete forward hom-orthogonal sequences of Schurian modules, also known as ``bricks''.
 We prove this by induction on the length of a green sequence.
 The key step (Lemma \ref{lem: inductive step A=B for Q finite type}) is known to hold for any cluster-tilted algebra by \cite{BIRSm}.
 But, we go through the details for the benefit of our students.